The silica gel rotor from Seibu Giken

 Seibu Giken was the first company to develop a silica gel rotor and is still the technology leader.

 Tests carried out by the well-known Frauenhofer Institute show that no dust is carried over to the dry air in a Seibu Giken rotor.
 Tests on DST dehumidifiers placed in sewage stations have also shown that the rotor is bacteriostatic.

-The adsorption rotor is manufactured from alternate layers of flat and corrugated sheets, impregnated with an active component called desiccant.
+The adsorption rotor is manufactured from alternate layers of flat and corrugated sheets, impregnated with an active component called a desiccant.
 It is made to form a vast number of axial air channels running parallel through the structure.
 As the air passes through the channels it is dried.

-D-MAX is the next generation of silica gel rotors from Seibu Giken and is a development from the SSCR-U. The silica gel is still chemically bonded to the structure, which means that there is no desiccant carry-over to the air and and this also gives an excellent lifetime.
+D-MAX is the next generation of silica gel rotors from Seibu Giken and is a development from the SSCR-U. The silica gel is still chemically bonded to the structure, which means that there is no desiccant carry-over to the air and this also gives an excellent lifetime.
 The D-MAX rotor can be washed if it becomes contaminated.
-A new feature with the D-MAX rotor is that it is bacteriostatic and fungistatic which means there will be no growth of bacteria or fungus on a D-MAX rotor.
-Still, it is only the D-MAX H that is bactericidal, which mean that the D-MAX H rotor actually eliminates bacteria.
+A new feature of the D-MAX rotor is that it is bacteriostatic and fungistatic which means there will be no growth of bacteria or fungus on a D-MAX rotor.
+Still, it is only the D-MAX H that is bactericidal, which means that the D-MAX H rotor actually eliminates bacteria.

 D-MAX CI, 100 % silicon free